The Silken Accord

 She looked up at him, mouth agape.
 It took her a second to comprehend the shape in front of her was a person, and another to recognize her father.
 She clamped on to him, trembling.

 “I think we should take that luck and get out of here.”
 He pulled her up to her feet.
 “I don’t know why that thing just hissed and scurried away, but we—”

 “Da… It’s okay.”
 She closed her eyes, cheeks hot as her heart pounded.
 “It scared me when it jumped out.
 It’s like you… a guard.
 It didn’t know who we were until it saw me.”
 She wanted so badly to let him carry her home, but anyone the spiders killed would be her fault.
 “The queen’s waiting.”

 “Oh, I’m sure she is.”
 He scowled.

 She found her nerve again and tugged at his arm.
 He shook his head, but followed.
 Emma crept ahead.
-The curve straightened in a minute or two, allowing her to see the massive sentry spider’s backside.
+The curve straightened after about twenty paces allowing her to see the massive sentry spider’s backside.
 Hundreds of smaller emerald creepers, some as small as Da’s hand, swarmed around the walls and ceiling.
 Tiny whispering voices chittered her name over and over, most sounding shocked she’d returned.

 “Uhh,” said Da.
 “There’s gotta be thousands of them.”